- Monthly Theme: Erotic Thrillers

 Kristine: I just googled “rape joke in Hitchcock’s Frenzy.”

-Kristine: I found this review.
-This writer says: “Yet the killer is only the worst in a London filled with dubious characters.
+Kristine: I found a review [Editor’s Note: The review has since been deleted, so we can’t link to it.] where the writer says: “Yet the killer is only the worst in a London filled with dubious characters.
 Made at the end of the Swinging Era, Frenzy is set in a city with a heart that’s morally bankrupt.
 Blaney is nobody’s idea of a hero.
 His former employer, Felix (Bernard Cribbins) is a hypocritical lecher.
 In his pub, casual jokes about rape are bandied as though it’s all a bit of fun.
 Someone screams from the first floor of a building, and two women who are passing simply walk on by.”
 I agree with this critique because the rape joke happens right before the officer says the line I keep trotting out about the murder scandal being good for business.
 I think the joke coupled with that line is suppose to convey the callousness of contemporary society.

-Sean: So…. the last thing I wanted to ask.
-Do you think this is a “companion” to Psycho in some sense?
+Sean: The last thing I wanted to ask.
+Do you think this is a “companion” to Psycho?
 I think the difference in how Hitchcock handles the subject matter, with only 12 years in between the two movies, is pretty interesting.

 Kristine: Huh, I don’t know.
 I will have to think about that.
-I mean, one marked difference is how Rusk freely passes in society.
-He hides his sickness much better then Norman.
+One marked difference is how Rusk freely passes in society.
+He hides his sickness much better than Norman.
 He is not stuck out in the middle of nowhere, he is right in the thick of urban life.

 Sean: And his sickness isn’t explained.